 JH Qualtrics Administrators

 The JH Qualtrics enterprise consists of both primary or “brand” administrators as well as divisional administrators, who manage their users within a Qualtrics division under the main license.
 These administrators can typically assist you with access and permission-based support needs, transferring content ownership between users, and other general questions about the product.

 To get in contact with the JH Qualtrics Administrators, please submit a Support Request.

 If you require assistance and your account is part of an external Qualtrics instance (not within jh.qualtrics.com), please refer to Support by Qualtrics Instance for your appropriate support contact.

 Below you will find a list of non-enterprise instances of Qualtrics that are affiliated with JH.
 If you do not have an account in the enterprise (jh.qualtrics.com), please contact the support contact listed for your division/instance of Qualtrics.

 If you do not see your instance/division listed below, please submit a Qualtrics Support Request.

 Upon initial login to the enterprise license of Qualtrics (jh.qualtrics.com), all users will automatically be provisioned a JH – Limited user type.
-Available features and limitations with each user type are listed below:
+Additional user types with their available features and limitations are listed below:

 ||Limitations/No Access to